merazul-amin/pc-parts-reseller-client/README.md

 # Getting Started with My Project

-## Project Name: Law Firm
+## Project Name: Pc Reseller Zone

+## admin id and password
+-email:- admin@gmail.com
+-password:- 123456

 ### `Project Features`
 - Clear and Fresh Look
 - Everything is good looking.
-- Website is all about a lawyers info.
+- Website is all about used pc parts business.
-- All the services are law related.
+- All the categories are pc parts related.
 - I used React for frontend library, node and express for server and mongodb for database.
 - For Authentication I used Firebase.
 - For css framework I used tailwind css and daisyui.